Early-stage knee rehabilitation

 How to improve the bend in your knee

-You may experience some discomfort whilst performing some of the exercises and this may persist for some time after finishing them.
-The pain you may experience after the exercises does not mean you are damaging anything.
+You may experience some discomfort whilst performing the exercises, and this may persist for some time after finishing them.
+The pain you may experience does not mean you are damaging anything.
 How much and how long the pain lasts for is something you will discuss with your physiotherapist, but usually if the pain and the length of the time the pain lasts for is acceptable to you, then it’s fine.

 Early weight bearing exercises